 Mix the yoghurt and mint, then toss in the halloumi to coat.
 Leave to marinate in the fridge for a couple of hours.

 To make the dip: boil the broad beans for 4 minutes.
 Drain, refresh in cold water, drain again and peel off the skins.
 Put in a processor with the rest of the dip ingredients except the chilli.
 Blitz to a purée.
 Stir in the chilli.
 Add salt and more lemon to taste.

 To make the batter: whisk all the batter ingredients until smooth.
 Heat a deep fat fryer filled with sunflower oil to 180°C, or carefully use a pan of oil – put oil 4cm deep in the pan, and use a food thermometer to check the temperature.

 Put the remaining 2 tbsp flour in a dish, dip the halloumi in it, then dip in the batter.
 Fry for 3 to 4 minutes, turning halfway, until golden.

 Drain on kitchen paper.
 Serve with the dip.

 The rich acidity of Virgin Wines’ Les Audrelles Touraine Sauvignon Blanc 2012 cuts through the battered halloumi and spicy dip.
-This wine is available in the Can't Go Wrong Mixed Case – Rewards members save over £50.
+This wine is available in the Can't Go Wrong Mixed Case – AA members save over £50.